 I was born with spastic diplegia, a form of cerebral palsy, which affects everyone slightly differently.
-For me, it has restricted my mobility and muscle control and my eyesight and visual perception were severely limited, which made reading particularly difficult.
+For me, it has restricted my mobility and muscle control and my eyesight and visual perception were severely limited.

 I grew up reassured by the knowledge that cerebral palsy was a stable condition, which would not degenerate.
-In common with many people with congenital (lifelong) disabilities, in the UK, I was put through a mix of special and mainstream education and I was treated by a succession of doctors, surgeons and therapists of all kinds, many of whom added to the toxic cocktail, usually called prescription medication, of which they all seem to be so fond.
-Therefore, once I accepted my limitations and overcame or managed some other difficulties, it should have been possible to live a life, which was not dominated by my health… or the lack of it.
+In common with many people with congenital (lifelong) disabilities, in the UK, I was subjected to a mix of special and mainstream education and I was treated by a succession of doctors, surgeons and therapists of all kinds, many of whom added to the toxic cocktail, usually called prescription medication, of which they all seem to be so fond.
+Therefore, once I accepted my limitations and overcame or managed some other difficulties, it should have been possible to live a life, which was not dominated by my health, or the deterioration of it.

 By the late 1990s, cerebral palsy was ready to remind me that it often has a sting in its tail, about which very few people are told until it strikes.
-It is true that the underlying brain damage which caused it had not changed, but the cumulative effect of the wear and tear caused to every system of the body simply by living with it, combined with years of toxicity from prescription medication had begun to overpower me and to send my health into a relentless downward spiral.
-In December 2005, I had finally accepted that this would be my lot for as much time as I had left and that there might not be very much of it.
+It is true that the underlying brain damage which caused cerebral palsy, had not changed, but the cumulative effect of the wear and tear caused to every system of the body simply by living with it, combined with years of toxicity of prescription medication had begun to overpower me.

 My Serrapeptase Adventure